Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Interacting Spinless Fermion Topological Superconductors

-where $O_{FL/R}, O_{BL/R}$ are local fermionic or bosonic operators near the left, right edges of region $\Omega$. $\STOP$ is non-zero in the topological phase and vanishes elsewhere; the behavior of $\STRI$ is reversed.
-These are the \emph{generic} values, as we now discuss. \\ \textbf{Remark.} While the order parameters proposed throughout this paper can be used for general interacting models, their values depend in part on the state, as it requires evaluating matrix elements of certain local operators.
-This is no different than tailoring an order parameter for a symmetry breaking theory: certain operators may be more ``optimal" for detecting the broken symmetry because they yield larger values, while specific models may have larger symmetry groups, which we can identify from the outset.
+While the order parameters proposed throughout this paper can be used for general interacting models, their values depend in part on the state, as it requires evaluating matrix elements of certain local operators.
+This is no different than tailoring an order parameter for a symmetry breaking theory: certain operators may be more ``optimal" for detecting the broken symmetry because they yield larger magnitudes, while specific models may have larger symmetry groups which we can identify from the outset.
 For instance, the symmetry group of the quantum Ising model with $\sigma^{z}$ nearest-neighbor couplings includes time reversal of spins followed by $\pi$ rotation about y, so that $\langle \sigma^{y}_{i} \rangle = 0$.
-Our order parameters distinguish the phases simply, theoretically and experimentally, and give an interpretation to the distinct order in the phases.
-Their general form, which is robust to interactions, will be given by Eqs. \ref{eq:GeneralForm}